keptn/spec/shipyard.md

 # Shipyard

-* The Shipyard defines the stages an artifact has to go through
+* The Shipyard defines the stages an artifact has to go through.
-* The Shipyard defines the events that are sent out in each stage
+* The Shipyard defines the events that are sent out in each stage.
 * A Shipyard is defined at the level of a project.
 This means that all services in a project share the same Shipyard configuration.

 ## Meta-data